 Kilbride’s recent calling, since producing award-winning journalism, has been a project called Odd Ball.
 The “unique stories, creative sound design, and the connection [she] felt with the hosts” pulled her into the medium, and her community is better for it.

 “This particular production was a vastly more intensive process that Kilbride’s previous efforts, and the finished product displays a rigorous attention to detail,” writes Hull.
 The true story about a “strange metal sphere” is full of “twists and weird little rabbit holes,” enchanting pre-release listeners.

 Hull emphasizes that “opening up the podcast front has brought the WJCT brand to a new generation of listener.”
-Kilbride confirms that this ambitious project is “all part of WJCT’s strategy to try to bring in new supporters through a relatively new medium.”the full feature
+Kilbride confirms that this ambitious project is “all part of WJCT’s strategy to try to bring in new supporters through a relatively new medium.”

 Happy Thursday, readers, and congratulations to Earbuds Podcast Collective on their first official podcast.
 The Collective emails subscribers five recommended, themed episodes per week, but is now making their content “more accessible to non-sighted folks,” according to Outlier_HQ.
 We love this.

 Here's what else is going on:

 - Malibu dreaming: Justin Richmond of Pushkin Industries’ music podcast Broken Record spoke to TechCrunch about his workspaces, equipment, and the differences between recording from the iconic Shangri-La Studios and Jack White’s Detroit sunroom.